Tomato-Des/RAG_test/README.md

 ## Prerequisites

 Before running the script, ensure you have the following dependencies installed.
-You can install them using pip install -r requirements.txt pip install python-dotenv sentence-transformers langchain-groq langchain-community langchain-core
+You can install them using pip install -r requirement.txt